mei-li/github-workshop/README.md

 ```
 git checkout -b <add-your-new-branch-name>
 ```
-The branch will be to edit the file `commit-messages.md` in this repository and add your tips.
-So name it something relevant, including your name so that it is not the same with the rest of the people.
+On your branch (local copy of the repository) you will edit the file `commit-messages.md` in this repository and add some tips on how to write good commit messages.
+Give your branch a meaningful name, including your name so that it is not the same as the branch of everyone else in the workshop.

 For example:
 ```